Africa Research Universities Alliance, Centre of Excellence for Non-Communicable Diseases

 10 25 50

-Description The achievements include the establishment of the Center of Excellence within the University of Nairobi.
-There were delays due to the COVID-19 pandemic, and this affected planned activities, especially those related to travel.
-However, the Center adjusted to the use of digital platforms to continue with the Center activities, and there have been lessons learned in the process.
+Description The ARUA CoE for NCDs has achieved the objectives set out.
+Its key achievements include the establishment of the Center of Excellence within the University of Nairobi.
+In as much as there were delays due to the COVID-19 pandemic, affecting planned activities, especially those related to travel, the Centre managed to work overtime to catch up with the time lost.
+The Center adjusted to the use of digital platforms to continue its activities, and there have been lessons learned in the process.

 The ARUA CoE for NCDs was launched on December 6th 2022 at the University of Nairobi.
 The hybrid meeting launch was attended by representatives from all the spokes (in-person), delegates from the Kenya Ministry of Health, other government agencies like the NCD organisations and agencies, the Council of Governors, international organisations represented in Kenya including the World Health Organisation, the International Advisory Board, patients and caregivers, other universities in Kenya including Kenyatta University, and other ARUA Spokes representatives, and students.
 The online participants included the ARUA Secretariat, the University of Glasgow, the International Advisory Board members, and partner university members who could not travel to Kenya.

-The Centre has in the last one year held several seminars and workshops as a hub and with the spokes.
-This includes the Safeguarding training workshop held on 15th August 2022 attended by the CoE partners including the project support staff, the University of Nairobi staff involved in research and grants management and finance departments.
-The CoE is planning to continue with the monthly seminar series and in the pipeline are the Caregivers and the stakeholders' forums to be held in April and May 2023.
+The Centre has in the last year held several seminars and workshops as a hub and with the spokes.
+These include the Erasmus+ staff exchange to Glasgow, attended by the CoE partners including the project support staff, the University of Nairobi staff involved in research, and other organizations in East and southern Africa working in NCDs.
+The CoE also held its first, one of a kind, Caregivers forum in June 2023, and a stakeholders' forums to be held in February 2024.

 Exploitation Route The ability to adjust to unexpected shocks is an area that needs a global focus and attention.
 At no one time did we think that we could be derailed from achieving our goals due to uncontrolled and unpredictable situations like the COVID-19 pandemic.
 Going forward, this is an aspect that all programme implementers should be prepared for while thinking about possible threats and how they can adjust if such shocks occur.